 5.06.05 “…shall devise and recommend to the commission procedures for exchanging information to document students’ success in transferring among higher education institutions.”
 [23-1-108.5(6)(a), C.R.S.]

-5.06.06 Shall act as their respective institutions’ liaisons to assist the Department in the creation and adoption of statewide transfer articulation agreements; the review of proposed gtPathways courses; train academic advisors on the requirements of this policy; and provide guidance to the Department in the resolution of transfer student disputes.
+5.06.06 Shall act as their respective institutions’ liaisons to assist the Department in: the creation, adoption, and revision of statewide transfer articulation agreements; the review of proposed gtPathways courses; training of academic advisors and other institutional staff members on the requirements of this policy; and providing guidance to the Department in the resolution of transfer disputes.

+5.06.07 Shall assist the Department in reviewing and revising statewide transfer articulation agreements no less frequently than every five years; facilitating meetings for discipline-specific faculty to negotiate revisions to their agreement; recruiting discipline-specific faculty to participate in revision negotiations; and facilitating institutional adoption of revisions to statewide transfer articulation agreements.

 6.00 Other Statutory Provisions that Affect Transfer